-Patients are offered 3 meals a day and biscuits are available on the ward to offer with the beverage service between meals as snacks.
+Patients are offered 3 meals a day and a range of biscuits are available on the ward to offer as snacks with the beverage service's between meals.

-Breakfast items are available on the ward with a selection of porridge, cereals, white or wholemeal bread with spread and a selection of preserves.
+Items are available on the ward consisting of a selection of porridge, cereals, white and wholemeal bread with spread and a selection of preserves.
 (View Allergen information)

-Lunch is a three course ‘bistro’ style service offering a starter of fruit juice or soup, followed by a selection of individual meals with hot and cold options such as jacket potato with fillings, side salads selections, sandwiches, complete salad meals, omelette and daily hot options such as fish cake, pies and vegan slices.
-Dessert at lunch has our diary ice cream, cakes with custard, fresh fruit, yogurt and cheese and crackers.
+We provide a three course ‘bistro’ style service offering a starter of fruit juice or soup, followed by a selection of individual meals with hot and cold options such as jacket potato with fillings, side salads selections, sandwiches, complete salad meals, omelettes and daily hot options such as fish cake, pies and vegan slices.
+Dessert at lunch includes a selection of ice cream, cakes with or without custard, fresh fruit, yogurt and cheese and crackers.

-The evening meal is a two course meal with a choice of four hot options (including a vegetarian choice) with a selection of potatoes and vegetables.
-The desserts offer a hot pudding with custard, a hot milk pudding and fresh fruit.
+The evening meal is a two course meal with a choice of four hot options (including a vegetarian or vegan choice) with a selection of potatoes and vegetables to accompany the meal.
+The desserts offer a hot pudding with custard, a hot milk pudding, fresh fruit and yogurts or scones.

-At weekends the menu includes a fish and chips supper on Friday and a ‘take away’ theme on Saturday evening which alternates between curry and oriental styles and a Sunday roast.
+The menu includes a fish and chips supper on Friday and a ‘take away’ theme on Saturday evening which alternates between curry and oriental styles and a Sunday roast.

 Children's Alternative Menu